Last Updated on September 25, 2023 by kiezelamquiz

 The dimensions of the Yeti 400 are going to be 8 x 10.25 x 8 inches, while the weight is going to come in at 29lbs.

-To sum things up for the Goal Zero Yeti 400, this compact power station is going to be great for having around the house or with you in the car for camping trips.
+To sum things up for the Goal Zero Yeti 400, this compact device is going to be great for having around the house or with you in the car for camping trips.